 Looking at the satellite imagery, we can see that the coast of Greenland is dotted with melting ponds.

-Most of the melting occurs in northern Greenland, according to Ted Scanbos, senior scientist at the National Snow and Ice Data Center, where “18 billion tonnes is the amount of water that could cover the state of West Virginia with a thickness of 30 centimeters.”
+Most of the melting occurs in northern Greenland, according to Ted Scanbos, senior scientist at the National Snow and Ice Data Center, where “18 billion tonnes is the amount of water that might cover the state of West Virginia with a thickness of 30 centimeters.”
 It says.

 Melting ice sheets not only directly cause sea level rise and floods, but also have the potential to cause serious damage to civil life, such as storm surges and coastal erosion.